johngai19/nodejs_websocket_examples/README.md

 ### 3.1 nodejs ws example

 This example contains WebSocket server and client example implemented with nodejs.
 The server folder contains a normal server ,install and run `npm run start` to start it.
-There is another `ws` server wrapped in a `httpServer` in the server folder named `server2.ts`, run `npm run start2` to start it, to make the example simple, the two servers run on the same port `18000`
+There is another `ws` server wrapped in a `httpServer` in the server folder named `server2.ts`, run `npm run start2` to start it, to make the example simple, the two servers run on the same port `18000`(the http server listens port 3000).

 `client` folder contains:
 - A pure brawser client `client.html`, open with a brawser to start